The Wind Down

 The Self-Assessment

-I have been working on these questions as a useful (but non-exhaustive) tool for leaders who are in the process of closing down their company, organization, or project.
+I have been working on these questions as a useful (but non-exhaustive) tool for people who are in the process of closing down their company, organization, or project.
 I recommend you work through them with a trusted partner, I think one section per session is enough.
 Give yourself some emotional space!

 The idea is that they will help you think through the messy/more emotional stuff but also identify critical TODOs.
 Write out your answers but keep a separate notepad space for reminders that pop up as you think this through.